Posts

 Image

 The healthcare delivery system in El Salvador has three tiers, depending on how care is paid for.
-At the bottom of the tier is the public hospital system.
-This system, administered by the Ministry of Health provides free or very low cost healthcare to Salvadorans of limited means who do not have employment in the formal economy.
-The next system is the social security hospital system (ISSS) which is a system of care for persons who work in the formal economy and who pay into the system along with their employers to receive healthcare and pension benefits from the government.
+In the bottom tier is the public hospital system.
+This system, administered by the Ministry of Health, provides free or very low cost healthcare to Salvadorans of limited means who do not have employment in the formal economy.
+The middle tier is the social security hospital system (ISSS), which supports care for persons who work in the formal economy and who pay into the system along with their employers to receive healthcare and pension benefits from the government.
 The third tier is the private healthcare system.
 This is healthcare provided by private hospitals or doctors in private clinics whose charges are paid by the wealthy who can afford private health insurance.
 The country’s national healthcare plan is deemed a national secret and is not available to the public.
-So we can only look at where the government is operating openly. ...
+So we can only look at where the government is operating openly.
+Hospital R...

 Catching up